-I am currently working on a number of research projects; from the exploration of clay resources in the northern Peloponnese, to the study of textile tools, and the influence of tempering materials on the chemical composition and material properties of ceramics.
-My research uses a range of analytical techniques and the results of which are integrated with archaeological and experimental data to explore questions about the technology and provenance of ceramics.
+My research interests are in investigating in-organic materials, with a current focus on ceramics.
+I have worked on material from across Europe and from multiple time periods.
+My current research aims to investigate ancient pottery production in the northern Peloponnese, addressing questions of raw material exploitation, organisation of production, and cross-craft interaction.
+My research uses a range of analytical techniques and the results of which are integrated with archaeological and experimental data to explore questions about the technology and provenance of archaeological ceramics.

 I received my MSc in ‘The technology and analysis of archaeological materials’ and my PhD on ‘Metalworking crucibles in Roman Britain’ from the Institute of Archaeology, UCL.
 I have experience of working with a range of archaeological materials including ceramics, metals, glass, and waste materials associated to these respective industries.
-My experience of working with different materials has led to an interest in exploring cross-craft interactions in the ancient world.
+My experience of working with different materials has led to a strong interest in exploring cross-craft interactions in the ancient world and more recently how we can use our understanding of ancient craft practice to inform future sustainable practice and material development.

 Gardner, C. and Dungworth, D. 2021.
 ‘Archaeometallurgy: an assessment of crucibles and other metalworking debris’ in Rippon, S. and Holbrook, N. (eds), Studies in the Roman and Medieval archaeology of Exeter (Exeter: a place in time, volume 2).
 London: Oxbow.